bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 #### Encoding

 We are dealing with categorical values therefore one can assign an integer number to each category.
 They are also ordered, in a sense, based on how restricted the entry to a certain country is.
-One can attemp to create a mapping that represents the various levels of freedom.
+One can attempt to create a mapping that represents the various levels of freedom.
 Albeit, it will be slightly subjective.

 ```python